SalihSay/aml-smurfing-detection/README.md

 Calculates:

-incoming connection count
+Incoming connection count
-outgoing connection count
+Outgoing connection count

 for active accounts.

-The graph layer allows suspicious accounts to be evaluated together with their surrounding transaction network rather than only as isolated transactions.
+This allows suspicious accounts to be evaluated together with their surrounding transaction network rather than only as isolated transactions.

 Gephi was intentionally excluded from the final architecture.

-Network analysis is handled through the Oracle graph layer and Metabase reporting.
+Network analysis is handled through the Oracle graph-oriented layer and Metabase reporting.

-🗂️ Operational AML Workflow
+🗂️ 5.
+Operational AML Workflow

 The project does not stop at detecting suspicious transactions.